-(C) None of the aforementioned twenty-six (26) week periods shall cover a period that is more than one year after the expiration of the streaming window.
-In the event that streaming of the television motion picture is commenced on a date that does not allow for the full twenty-six (26) week period of use within one (1) year of the expiration of the streaming window, then the payment for that period shall be prorated in weekly units to cover the shorter use period.
+(B) None of the aforementioned twenty-six (26) week periods shall cover a period that is more than one year after the expiration of the streaming window described in Paragraph 2.b.(1).
+In the event that streaming of the television motion picture is commenced on a date that does not allow for the full twenty-six (26) week period of use within one (1) year of the expiration of the streaming window described in Paragraph 2.b.(1), then the payment for that period shall be prorated in weekly units to cover the shorter use period.

-For example, suppose that the Company streams a television motion picture during the window and then does not stream the program again until thirty-nine (39) weeks after the expiration of the window period.
+For example, suppose that the Company makes available the television motion picture for streaming during the window and then does not make the program available to stream again until thirty-nine (39) weeks after the expiration of the window period.
 Since only thirteen (13) weeks remain within the one (1) year period, a payment of one-half of the payment that would otherwise be due for the twenty-six (26) week streaming period would be payable for streaming during the thirteen (13) week period.